International Moving from the UK: Everything You Need to Know

 Planning a global relocation?
 From customs and visas to maritime insurance and export wrapping, we cover the essentials of moving abroad from Britain.

-International Moving from the UK: The Ultimate Guide to Global Relocation
+Use our moving cost calculator →International Moving from the UK: The Ultimate Guide to Global Relocation

 Moving house is stressful enough, but moving across international borders adds a whole new layer of complexity.
 From customs regulations and visa requirements to maritime insurance and export wrapping, an international move requires meticulous planning and specialist expertise.